 Blockchain Technology Conference program promises deep insights

 Are you ready for the Blockchain Technology Conference this November in Berlin?
 The 2018 program is available and it is filled with blockchain goodies from the experts.
-Check out the full program and download the whitepaper to get started!

 The Blockchain Technology Conference is on its way.
 The conference takes place from November 19 – 21 in Berlin.

-There will be over 30 sessions to attend and a day filled with power workshops.
 You will get hands-on experience with international experts, a day of live demos and case studies of real-world implementations, individual interact with experts, and networking opportunities with people from a wide range of industries.

 Here’s a sneak peak of the three available tracks and what you’ll learn from them.